 Living outside your home country for any period of time should be a required part of adulting.
-Experiencing a foreign country like a local builds character, opens up the mind, improves critical thinking and offers once-in-a-lifetime experiences in a way that just isn’t possible within your native borders.
+Experiencing a foreign country like a local builds character, opens up the mind, improves critical thinking, and offers once-in-a-lifetime experiences in a way that just isn’t possible within your native borders.

 My first international stint did not go as planned.
-I spent 1 year abroad in the Netherlands, because that was as long as their government would allow me to be there.
+I spent 1 year abroad in the Netherlands because that was as long as their government would allow me to be there.
 Then I had to return to America and develop a new plan to get back to Europe.

 Moving abroad is not an easy thing to do, but it is something that everyone should try and do at least once.
-If you’re ready to make the jump, make sure you’ve got a game plan in place to increase your chances of success and reduce your chances of headache.
+If you’re ready to make the jump, make sure you’ve got a game plan in place to increase your chances of success and reduce your chances of headaches.

 Based on my 9 years abroad, I’ve put together 14 tips on how to prepare for an international move BEFORE you leave your home country.

 These 14 tips are things anyone should do before moving to any country in the world.
 In case you are interested in moving to Croatia, I’ve added links to specific resources at the end of each tip.

 The facts are these…

 #1 Prepare your identity documents